ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/README.md

 ## **Output**
 1) A csv with all your heteroatoms annotated with the json dictionary, "all_heteroatoms_annotated.csv ".
 If the heteroatom is not in the list it is annotated as "not a cofactor".
-Columns containing metadata.
+The remaining columns contain annotations downloaded from PDB.
 2) A list of only the heteroatoms that were cofactors (according to the json dictionary), "cofactor_only.txt".